mod-san/tweet-shenmue3-funds/README.md

 This is hosted on Heroku.

-The ENV refferences in the code, refer to environment variables.
+The ENV references in the code, refer to environment variables.

-**List of environment variables**
+### List of environment variables

 Database:
 * DB_HOST